actionsflow/actionsflow/docs/concepts.md

 A typical Actionsflow workflow file includes a [trigger](./triggers.md) and some jobs.
 Actionsflow also support multiple triggers and multiple jobs.

 Learn more about Workflow syntax for Actionsflow, please see [here](./workflow.md).

+Lerna more about all github workflow files of Actionsflow, See [Actionsflow Github Workflows](./reference/github-workflow.md)